By Marcin Wojtyczka

 - Check there are no lines overboard and start the engine

-- Make recovery decision and prepare recovery equipment
+- Make a recovery decision and prepare recovery equipment

 Final approach and retrieving: